ribaltazar/cse15l-lab-reports/LabReport2.md

 ---

-The bug of this code if:
+The bug of this code is:

 BEFORE